Health Benefits of Touch Me Not Plant – A Chui Mui & Lajwanti Plant In Hindi

 Ayurveda Medicinal Uses of Touch Me Not Plant

-- Whole plant is crushed and used for itchiness and itch related diseases.
+- The whole plant is crushed and used for itchiness and itch-related diseases.

-- Its roots are used for leucoderma, angiopathy, metropathy, ulcers, dysentery, swellings, jaundice, bronchial asthma, small pox, strangury, fevers.
+- Its roots are used for leucoderma, angiopathy, neuropathy, ulcers, dysentery, swellings, jaundice, bronchial asthma, smallpox, strangury, fevers.

 - Its leaves are used for hydrocele, hemorrhoids, fistulous withers, scrofula, pinkeye, cuts and bleeds.

-- Whole plant is used for vesical calculi, for dropsy, rheumatoid arthritis, myodynia and uterine tumors.
+- The whole plant is used for vesical calculi, for dropsy, rheumatoid arthritis, myodynia, and uterine tumors.